KEDGERS/Draft/AIOps_Planning_Questionnaire.md

   * How would you solve the problem if you did not use ML?
 What would be the outcome?
   * Where does the monitoring data come from?
   * Do you have an understanding of the behavior of the system in normal condition (Steady State)?
-  * How can you ensure that all your critical datasources align to the desired outcome that the machine learning algorithms powered solution offers you?
-How could you leverage this data to develop a better or more customized offering?
+  * How can you ensure that all your critical datasources align to the desired outcome that the machine learning algorithms?
   * Do you plan on leveraging historical information or real time (streaming) data?

 ### Capabilities and Time to Value: